 Computers crash and accidents happen, but people still neglect to back up their data.
 Failing to make the effort to do so can come at a high price.
-With all the easy to access software out there, it is simpler than ever to secure your data.
+With all the easy-to-access software, securing your data is simpler than ever.
 Here are our top 5 ways to easily back up and store your video:

 Remember those small USB flash drive card readers?
 They are perfect if your solid drives are filling up and you need to free more space.
 Just buy a card reader that you can connect externally.
 USB Type-C is becoming a widely used standard, since many Apple laptops, Chromebooks and Ultrabooks now only come with this port.